 Organizes greeters, coffee setup, and other volunteers who make gathering with the church a warm and friendly experience for guests.

 Seeing the gospel as mirrored by their kindness

 Being friendly, helpful people who smile, exuding the joy of salvation

 Meeting virtually every conceivable need

-Location of first aid kit, nearest water fountain, restrooms, LibertiKids nursery, main worship space, and so forth
+Location of first aid kit, nearest water fountain, restrooms, LibertiKids, main worship space, and so forth

 The “three-minute rule”: must talk to someone they don’t know for three minutes following the end of the worship service